 Advising & supervision

-Prospective students: after carefully reviewing the main MISt program information and FAQs, if you still have outstanding questions, please direct general program questions to Dr. Jamshid Beheshti, MISt Program Director.
-For admissions-related questions, please contact Kathryn Hubbard, Administrative & Student Affairs Coordinator.
+A: Prospective students: after carefully reviewing the main MISt program information and FAQs, if you still have outstanding questions, please direct general program questions to the gpdm.sis [at] mcgill.ca (MISt Program Director).
+For admissions-related questions, please contact kathryn.hubbard [at] mcgill.ca (Kathryn Hubbard), Administrative & Student Affairs Coordinator.

-After acceptance to the MISt program, incoming students are assigned academic advisors upon their arrival at SIS.
+A: After acceptance to the MISt program, incoming students are assigned academic advisors during the first week of classes in September.

 Students who desire to undertake research project courses are required to seek a prospective research supervisor from among the School's faculty members; the supervision is mutually agreed upon by the student and supervisor.